What Are the April 1st, 2019 ICBC Changes?

 In the end, these changes are a mixed bag for British Columbia motorists.
 While there is plenty to like in the additional coverage options, the cap on pain and suffering could greatly impact your injury claim.

-Preszler Law Firm understands how a serious accident can affect your life.
+Preszler Injury Lawyers understands how a serious accident can affect your life.
 We are prepared to take on the ICBC and establish that you are entitled to fair compensation from your claim.
 To discuss in detail how Preszler Injury Lawyers could help, set up a free consultation right away.